Strawberry Overnight Oats

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-- Rolled oats — these are the best.
-We purchase these extra thick rolled oats from Bob’s Red Mill, and they don’t get soggy so quickly.
+• Rolled oats — these are the best.
+We purchase these extra thick rolled oats from Bob’s Red Mill that are naturally gluten-free.
+They don’t get soggy so quickly.
 Old fashioned oats work, as well.
-I do not recommend using steel cut oats or instant oatmeal.
+I do not recommend using steel cut oats, which will remain too stiff and crunchy.
+Additionally, instant oats will have a soggy texture, so do not use those.

-- Milk — I have used both cow’s milk and non-dairy milk in these overnight oats without yogurt, and they’re both delicious.
-I recommend using an unsweetened non-dairy milk if you’re going that route.
+• Milk — I have used both cow’s milk and non-dairy milk in these overnight oats without yogurt, and they’re both delicious.
+I recommend using an unsweetened dairy-free milk (like almond milk, coconut milk, soy milk, etc.) if you’re going that route.

-- Maple syrup — if you want your overnight oats to be on the sweeter side.
+Sweetener — if you want your overnight oats to be on the sweeter side, add a splash of maple syrup, honey or even agave nectar to finish them.
 Be sure to taste strawberries before you mix the ingredients because they might be sweet enough on their own!

 How to make overnight oats without yogurt